k-s-b/self-scd/README.md

 ## Data

-High resolution CESM data can be downloaded from Ultra-high-resolution climate simulation project webiste [at this link](http://climatedata.ibs.re.kr/data/cesm-hires)
+High resolution CESM data can be downloaded from Ultra-high-resolution climate simulation project website [at this link](http://climatedata.ibs.re.kr/data/cesm-hires)